AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 equations of the gravitational field ".
 Einstein gravitation

-equation determine not only the gravitational field of the mass
+equation thus determine not only the gravitational field for a

-distribution, but also determines the movement of the source.
+given mass distribution, but they also determine the motion of

 *) It is an expression of the